-Watch Teledyne Technologies' (NYS: TDY) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday, Oct.
-27. Teledyne Technologies is a provider of sophisticated electronic components and subsystems as well as instrumentation and communications products.
-These include defense electronics and monitoring and control instrumentation.
+Investors are on the edge of their collective seats, hoping that Teledyne Technologies (NYS: TDY) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings Thursday.
+The company provides sophisticated electronic components and subsystems, and instrumentation and communications products, including defense electronics, monitoring, and control instrumentation.

 What analysts say:

 - Buy, sell, or hold?: Analysts strongly back Teledyne Technologies, with four of seven rating it a buy and the remainder rating it a hold.
 Analysts like Teledyne Technologies better than competitor Alliant Techsystems overall.
 That rating hasn't budged in three months as analysts have remained unchanged in their opinion of the stock.

 - Revenue forecasts: On average, analysts predict $480 million in revenue this quarter.
 That would represent a rise of 8.5% from the year-ago quarter.

 - Wall Street earnings expectations: The average analyst estimate is earnings of $0.77 per share.
 Estimates range from $0.74 to $0.80.